Crwst

-Crwst is an electoral wards of town of Llanrwst, Conwy County Borough, Wales.
+Crwst is an electoral ward in the town of Llanrwst, Conwy County Borough, Wales.
 It covers the southern part of the town, with its western border defined by the River Conwy and its northern border (dividing it from Llanrwst's Gower ward) defined by the Nant y Fedwen.

-According to the 2011 UK Census the population of the ward was 2,118.
+According to the 2011 UK Census, the population of the ward was 2,118.

 County council elections

 The ward elects a county councillor to Conwy County Borough Council.